Sohan710/Sky_Beats/README.md

 These features are implemented with the help of :-
 1. Navigation Drawer
 2. Fragments
-3. Viewpager
+3. Viewpage
-4. SQLite Database
+4. Design Modules
 5. Adapters.